Foreign relations of France: Emmanuel Macron, 2017–present

-On 31 May 2022, due to the reforms pushed by the president and perceived lack of recognition, the French diplomats will go on a strike for the first time in 20 years.
-This is a bad timing for President Emmanuel Macron as the France is holding the EU Presidency until the end of June.
+On 31 May 2022, due to the reforms pushed by the president and perceived lack of recognition, the French diplomats went on a strike for the first time in 20 years.
+This was bad timing for President Emmanuel Macron as France was holding the EU Presidency until the end of June.

 Reputation

 Sophie Meunier in 2017 analyzed the causes of decline in France's former reputation as a major player in world affairs:

 France does not have as much relative global clout as it used to.
 Decolonization ... diminished France's territorial holdings and therefore its influence.
 Other countries acquired nuclear weapons and built up their armies.
 The message of "universal" values carried by French foreign policy has encountered much resistance, as other countries have developed following a different political trajectory than the one preached by France.
 By the 1990s, the country had become, in the words of Stanley Hoffmann, an "ordinary power, neither a basket case nor a challenger."
 Public opinion, especially in the United States, no longer sees France as an essential power....[However in 2015 France] mattered in world environmental affairs with....the Paris Agreement, a global accord to reduce carbon emissions.